yazi-rs/yazi-rs.github.io/docs/tips.md

 run  = "plugin --sync smart-enter" desc = "Enter the child directory, or open the file"
 ```
+> Note: If you want to disable opening multiple files, set `hovered = true`.

 ## Smart paste: `paste` files without entering the directory {#smart-paste}